-Class 1-The Class 1 parking should consist of either lockers (preferably first-come first-serve/day-use) or guarded bicycle parking.
-The exact quantity will be determined by initial survey and monitoring.
-The initial supply of Class 1 parking should be equal to 1.5% percent of daily home-based boardings.
-More should be added as demand increases.
+Long Term: Long-term parking should consist of either lockers (preferably first-come first-serve/day-use) or guarded bicycle parking.
+The exact initial quantity will be determined by surveying and monitoring and more should be added as demand increases.
 The lockers should be located convenient to the transit center entrance and within sight of passengers, to discourage vandalism.

-Class 2-Bicycle racks ideally should be placed in an active area close to boarding platforms.
+Short Term: Bicycle racks ideally should be placed in an active area close to boarding platforms.
 They should not be placed in obscure areas out of public view.
-The quantity of bike racks will depend on how much of the demand is satisfied by Class 1 parking; the total of Class 1 and Class 2 parking supply initially should be 2% percent of daily home-based boardings.
+The quantity of bike racks will depend on how much of the demand is satisfied by long-term parking.

-See Section 10.4 for more guidance
+See Section 10.4 for more guidance.